Video Anomaly Detection with Semantics-Aware Information Bottleneck: Implementation Details

 For the motion dynamic encoding branch, we use frame differences as input.
 Since each frame-difference map can likewise be treated as an image, we train a ViT-based encoder to extract motion information and align its spatial dimensions with those of the visual features.
 The motion encoder consists of four encoding layers.
 Each frame-difference map is encoded into motion embeddings $\{\mathbf{m}^\text{cls}, \mathbf{m}^{1}, \mathbf{m}^{2}, \cdots, \mathbf{m}^{N_p}\}$, where ``cls'' denotes the class token and $N_p$ represents the number of patches.

 We then fuse the outputs of the three branches to prepare for joint decoding.
 Concretely, we first project all modality features into the same dimensionality.
-Following previous practice, we concatenate the visual and motion features along the channel dimension and apply a projection layer to reproject the combined features into the same dimensions.
-This completes a simple temporal feature extraction and feature fusion process.
+To enable deeper interaction between triple modals, we use a cross-attention module to inject semantic and motion information into visual features.
 Subsequently, the text semantic feature is inserted at the beginning of the token sequence, yielding the fused feature $\{\mathbf{f}_{1:t}^{\text{text}},\mathbf{f}^\text{cls}, \mathbf{f}^{1}, \mathbf{f}^{2}, \cdots, \mathbf{f}^{N_p}\}$.